-To fully emulate open boundaries in plasma simulations particles needs to be added and removed to maintain a constant density and velocity distribution at the boundary.
+A disadvantage of this approach, compared to other implementations such as PMLs, is that it requires a comparably large damping region, on the other hand, an advantage is its ease of implementation independent of PIC algorithm.
+Furthermore, to fully emulate open boundaries in plasma simulations particles need to be added and removed to maintain a constant density and velocity distribution at the boundary.
 Similar to fields, this must be done gradually and smoothly to avoid introducing artifacts and high-frequency noise at the boundary.
 We propose removing particles at the same rate as fields, while simultaneously adding particles with velocity distributions determined by temperature.

 Since the primary reason for this work was to showcase the use of extensions to modify fields and particles, no comparative study with other methods has been made.
-These comparisons, as well as the possible implementation of more advanced methods, are left for future work.
 The code implementation can be found at \cite{hi-chi2023pipic}.